CORONAVIRUS: Latest updates here.

 The music was catchy and upbeat and if you have a chance at intermission, it is worth giving your children a peek into the pit under the stage to see where the musicians and their instruments create the amazing sounds of the show.

 Tim Goodchild's sets are big, bright, shiny and seasonal.
 They take you from the North Pole, up the Empire State Building, to Central Park, and the ice skating rink at Rockefeller Center.
 However, the musical tends to sway between delighting little ones, and humouring those on Santa's naughty list, and I felt some of the adult humour and innuendos could have been avoided entirely.
 As such, I wouldn't recommend Elf for children under six years old.

 Whilst our tickets were not prime seats, we were in the left stalls in row L. Whilst fine for adults they did not offer good views of the stage for smaller theatregoers.
 What's more after at least 10 minutes in the booster cushion queue they had run out.
 My little companion spent most of the first half of the production straining his neck trying desperately to catch the action.
 I would recommend taking your own cushion if you are going to a matinee.

 Sadly, there was a two-row strip of empty seats across the entire auditorium.
 At over 160 for a prime seat in rows J or K, not many families can afford to discover their inner elf!
 It's a big pity as Elf is real Christmas treat and is the perfect way for families with slightly older kids to get into the Sparklejollytwinklejingly Christmas spirit.

-View our show pages for more information about Elf: The Musical, Wembley Arena.
+View our show pages for more information about Elf: The Musical, Dominion Theatre.